-If the communication is verbal, then tone of voice, body language, facial expressions, vocabulary, sarcasm, use of power or position, appearance, phraseology - all can be interpreted as an attack even if not so intended.
+If the communication is verbal, then the tone of voice, body language, facial expressions, vocabulary, sarcasm, use of power or position, appearance, and phraseology - all can be interpreted as an attack even if not so intended.
 Or the other way around, of course.
 Each of these elements can be interpreted as intended or unintended, particularly if the cues lead the receiver to feel (rightly or wrongly) that any element is in fact an attack or criticism, however mild.
-Misinterpretation in life is rife and we experience it every day.
+Misinterpretation in life is rife, and we experience it every day.

-That of course doesn’t help much in establishing the best way to manage interpretation of anything – music, TV, a book, an email, a play, a painting, instructions and so on.
+That, of course, doesn’t help much in establishing the best way to manage interpretation of anything – music, TV, a book, an email, a play, a painting, instructions and so on.
 This is all set within the world of mindset.

 So, if a message is ambiguous, the receiver is likely to clarify it for him/herself in a way that corresponds with his/her expectations.
-Another way of looking at this is that we tend to understand what we have experience of interpreting previously.
-For example, if two people are involved in an escalated conflict and they each assume that the other is going to be aggressive and hostile, then any ambiguous message will be interpreted as aggressive and hostile, even if it’s not intended to be that way.
+Another way of looking at this is that we tend to understand what we have experienced previously.
+For example, if two people are involved in an escalated conflict and they each assume that the other is going to be aggressive and hostile, then any ambiguous message will be interpreted as aggressive and hostile, even if it’s not intended that way.
 That happens particularly in phone conversations where there are no visual aids to help us be less prone to misinterpretation.

 Our expectations work as filters that distort what we hear or see so that those expectations (and the offered information) fit our preconceived image of the world.

 It’s less easy in a meeting or via online video conferencing.
 Even so, we tend to ignore or, better put, misinterpret most signs most of the time that would otherwise give some indication as to meaning or intent.
 Often, we misinterpret body language, say, because we choose to.
-It makes life easier or we don’t wish to cause any awkwardness.
+It makes life easier, or we don’t wish to cause any awkwardness.
 We can misinterpret because of a lack of interpersonal skills, a lack of experience, a lack of knowledge of a particular subject or a general lack of awareness.

 The visual element is something many of us tend to ignore.
 Does it matter?
-Well, since virtual teams for example might lack the necessary context for empathy, some business managers encourage people to share information about themselves, perhaps on an intranet site or at team meetings.
-Many successful companies insist that virtual team members give a smart phone video tour of their offices or work spaces to provide a mental image for others when communicating through e-mail, phone or texting.
+Well, since virtual teams, for example, might lack the necessary context for empathy, some business managers encourage people to share information about themselves, perhaps on an intranet site or at team meetings.
+Many successful companies insist that virtual team members give a smartphone video tour of their offices or workspaces to provide a mental image for others when communicating through e-mail, phone or texting.

-When Marshall McLuhan coined the phrase, ‘The medium is the message’ in 1964, few then could have imagined today’s variety of communications media.
+When Marshall McLuhan coined the phrase, ‘The medium is the message’ in 1964, few then could have imagined today’s variety of communications channels.
 He meant that ‘the medium of language extends our thoughts from our mind out to others.’
 Clear language equals a clear message.
-A communication vehicle that works is only any good if it’s used well.
+A communication vehicle that works is only good if it’s used well.

 Consider this example.
 An executive overhears a rumour at a conference and texts that information to someone on his staff.
 Later that day, he’s baffled to learn that his entire team has been scrambling all morning to confirm the rumour (which has now been magnified by at least 50% as is the case with rumour), something he had merely passed along as idle industry gossip.
 The lesson here is that certain media (like texting) implies urgency, so be mindful and don’t let the medium colour your message.
 Water cooler conversations or any hastily written version of them can be dangerous.

 Urgency in communications is interesting.
 A person’s response time can matter as much as the medium used.
 In general, people will interpret the promptness of a response to an email or voice message as an indication of the quality of a relationship.
 When a reply is tardy (and this is subjective i.e. ten minutes can be regarded as late), the other party is left wondering whether that relationship is valued or not.
-Of course, a slow response simply means the receiver is busy, watching a film, asleep, overworked, lazy or just didn’t understand the message.
+Of course, a slow response simply means the receiver is busy, watching a film, asleep, overworked, lazy, or didn’t understand the message.
 Limited contextual clues like response time tend to take on greater significance.

-Generally speaking, in business, people don’t complain about interpretation because they don’t want to appear stupid or because they make assumptions.
+Generally speaking, in business, people don’t complain about interpretation because they don’t want to appear stupid or make assumptions.
 Knowing that interpretation and misinterpretation are issues will make interpretation more likely to be right rather than not.